Experience

 Experience refers to conscious events in general, more specifically to perceptions, or to the practical knowledge and familiarity that is produced by these processes.
 Understood as a conscious event in the widest sense, experience involves a subject to which various items are presented.
 In this sense, seeing a yellow bird on a branch presents the subject with the objects "bird" and "branch", the relation between them and the property "yellow".
 Unreal items may be included as well, which happens when experiencing hallucinations or dreams.
 When understood in a more restricted sense, only sensory consciousness counts as experience.
 In this sense, experience is usually identified with perception and contrasted with other types of conscious events, like thinking or imagining.
 In a slightly different sense, experience refers not to the conscious events themselves but to the practical knowledge and familiarity they produce.
-In this sense, it is important that direct perceptual contact with the external world is the source of knowledge.
-So an experienced hiker is someone who actually lived through many hikes, not someone who merely read many books about hiking.
+Hence, it is important that direct perceptual contact with the external world is the source of knowledge.
+So an experienced hiker is someone who has actually lived through many hikes, not someone who merely read many books about hiking.
 This is associated both with recurrent past acquaintance and the abilities learned through them.

-Many scholarly debates on the nature of experience focus on experience as conscious event, either in the wide or the more restricted sense.
+Many scholarly debates on the nature of experience focus on experience as a conscious event, either in the wide or the more restricted sense.
 One important topic in this field is the question of whether all experiences are intentional, i.e. are directed at objects different from themselves.
 Another debate focuses on the question of whether there are non-conceptual experiences and, if so, what role they could play in justifying beliefs.
 Some theorists claim that experiences are transparent, meaning that what an experience feels like only depends on the contents presented in this experience.
 Other theorists reject this claim by pointing out that what matters is not just what is presented but also how it is presented.